status-im/nimbus-eth1/waku/README.md

 # Build wakunode + quicksim
 make NIMFLAGS="-d:insecure" wakusim

-# Start the simulation nodes
+# Start the simulation nodes, this currently requires multitail to be installed
-./waku/start_network.sh
-# Or when multitail is installed
-USE_MULTITAIL="yes" ./waku/start_network.sh
+./build/start_network --topology:FullMesh --amount:6 --test-node-peers:2

-# In another shell
+# In another shell run
 ./build/quicksim
 ```

-The `start_network.sh` script will also provide a `prometheus.yml` with targets
+The `start_network` tool will also provide a `prometheus.yml` with targets
 set to all simulation nodes that are started.
 This way you can easily start
 prometheus with this config, e.g.: